emilyriehl/emilyriehl.github.io/_pages/seminar.md

 - March 26, [Jonathan Weinberger](https://sites.google.com/view/jonathanweinberger), Johns Hopkins

+Title: Synthetic &infin;-category theory

+Abstract: &infin;-categories are ubiquitous in modern algebraic geometry and homotopy theory.
+They can be understood as a homotopical version of ordinary categories in that composition is not given as a strict operation but up to a contractible choice of higher-dimensional data.
+This observation opens up a new way to reason about them: using the language of homotopy type theory, one can natively express such homotopy-invariant conditions leading to simpler definitions of proofs that traditionally would take a lot of time to establish.
+I’ll give a non-technical introduction to this synthetic approach to &infin;-category theory, relying on a directed extension of homotopy type theory by Riehl and Shulman.
+This includes a recent project, jointly with Kudasov and Riehl, where we developed a computer-checked proof of the Yoneda lemma for &infin;-categories.
+No prior knowledge of &infin;-categories or type theory is required.

+- April 2, Anthony Agwu, Johns Hopkins

 - April 9, Anna Matsui, Johns Hopkins

 - April 16, Nooria Ahmed, Johns Hopkins